Central Minnesota District Tournament

 Cards translated from foreign languages by debate people and/or from email threads with debate people do not count.

 I will strike new arguments as identified by the debaters (except for the 2AR, which I will police myself).
-Many arguments introduced in the rebuttals are wholly illegitimate and should instead be introduced in the constructives.
+Many arguments introduced in the rebuttals are wholly illegitimate and should instead be introduced in the constructives (including new DA impacts / links, "our impact turns theirs", and "extinction first").

-I flow on paper and don't read along during speeches; evidence text should be read clearly and form complete sentences.
+I flow on paper (including evidence text) and don't read along during speeches.
 Many varsity constructives are too fast to be reasonably evaluated.
+I'm unconfident judging teams that both speak at top speed and refrain from numbering case and off-case answers.

 Professionalism (being civil during cross-examination, not delaying the debate for bathroom/water breaks, not preventing people from observing the debate or scouting evidence documents) is relevant to assigning speaker points.
 Other than that, I care about general flowability.